 Windows 10 auto login for computers on a work group

 In case of Windows 10 computers on a work group you can easily configure automatic login from the Advanced User Accounts control panel - netplwiz

 In the search box next to the Start button start typing netplwiz and click netplwiz command from the results.

 Select the user account which you want to configure as auto login user

 Uncheck the box Users must enter a username and password to use this computer

 Click Apply You will be prompted to enter password for the selected user

 Enter the password and click OK.

-Next time you restart the computer the system will login automatically as this user without having to enter a password.
+Next time you restart the computer you will be automatically logged inwithout having to enter a password.